-As we continue our series on how the Mennonites transformed a wasteland into a garden, we come to their 8th principle of development – Education.
-Unlike health care, which was a disaster because it was a second thought, education was at the forefront of their minds.
-Many of the colonies were
+This is post 8 of 8 in the series “Mennonite case study” As we continue our series on how the Mennonites transformed a wasteland into a garden, we come to their 8th principle of development – Education.
+Unlike health care, which was a disaster because it was a second thought, education

 Students Need to Know Why They Know What They Know John Calvin.
 The name evokes images of esoteric theological discussions in medieval European churches.
 But did you know that Calvin helped his hometown (Geneva, Switzerland) smell better?
 And that wasn’t the casual result of some marginal avocation.
 No, Calvin regarded the olfactory to

 Downtown Staunton, Augusta County, Virginia.
 Photo by henristosch, CC BY-SA 2.0 de, Wikipedia.
 A week before Christmas, the public schools of Augusta County were closed for a day because of possible “risk of harm to school officials” amid an angry backlash of parents over an assignment given to students at Riverheads

 The human mind, bestowed by a Divine Creator, has developed remarkable technologies.
 How ironic that this rise of technical innovation could lead to the demise of the mind that invented the technologies in the first place!
 We have written elsewhere about Technologia, an educational concept birthed by the Puritans and

 A mother is the first teacher of every exemplar and every scoundrel.
 Too often we leave our children’s education to television, video games, the state, or their peers.
 Too many parents have abdicated their responsibility, largely because they no longer have a God-ordained vision for the family and for education.